patriciarrs/Java-Essential-Training-Syntax-and-Structure/README.md

 Angie shows how to install Java and IntelliJ IDEA, a leading Java IDE, and start working with variables, data types, and other critical language components.
 She also helps you control program flow with conditional logic and loops, store data with Java collections, and understand how Java implements object-oriented coding principles such as inheritance.
-Angie also offers challenges along the way so you can test your skills as you go.
+Angie also offers challenges along the way, so you can test your skills as you go.

 ## Table of contents